 Method B: Enable a Windows VPN system-wide for Edge traffic

 If you want Edge traffic to ride through a VPN tunnel along with everything else on your device, configuring a Windows VPN is the way to go.
 This is especially useful for securing all network activity, not just browser traffic.
+How to change vpn on microsoft edge 2026

 General approach